ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 Holly Dickson is Adatum's Enterprise Administrator.
 Since she doesn't have a personal Microsoft 365 user account set up for herself, Holly initially signed into Microsoft 365 as the company's default MOD Administrator account in the prior task.
 In this task, she will create a Microsoft 365 user account for herself, and she will assign her user account the Microsoft 365 Global Administrator role, which gives her the ability to perform all administrative functions within Microsoft 365 for the company's Microsoft 365 pilot project.

 **Important:** As a best practice in your real-world deployments, you should always write down the first Global admin account's credentials (in this lab, the MOD Administrator) and store it away for security reasons.
 This account is a non-personalized identity that owns the highest privileges possible in a tenant.
 It is **not** MFA activated (because it is not personalized) and the password for this account is typically shared among several users.
 Therefore, this first Global admin is a perfect target for attacks, so it's always recommended to create personalized service admins and keep as few Global admins as possible.
-For those Gobal admins that you do create, they should each be mapped to a single identity, and they should each have MFA enforced.
+For those Global admins that you do create, they should each be mapped to a single identity, and they should each have MFA enforced.

 1. In LON-CL1, in the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Users**, and then under it select **Active users**.<br/>